There are currently no active references in this article.

 C. carolinae-septentrionalis (Ashe) Engl. & Graebn.

 Var. australis has slender, glabrous branchlets that turn black when they fall.
 Terminal buds reddish brown to black and largely glabrous.
 Leaves 20–30 cm long; leaflets 4–19 × 1–6.5 cm.
-Staminate catkins to 6 cm long.
+Male catkins to 6 cm long.
 Fruits 2.5–3 cm long and wide.
-In comparison, var. ovata has stout, hirsute branchlets that retain their colour when they fall.
+In comparison, the nominate var. ovata has stout, hirsute branchlets that retain their colour when they fall.
 Terminal buds tan to dark brown and tomentose.
 Leaves 30–60 cm long; leaflets 6–26 × 3–14 cm.
-Staminate catkins to 13 cm long.
+Male catkins to 13 cm long.
 Fruits 3.5–4 cm long and wide.
-Stone & Whittemore 1997, Schaarschmidt 2002.
-Distribution USA: Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee.
-Habitat Rocky hillsides, limestone outcrops and wet, low-lying areas between 200 and 1500 m asl.
-USDA Hardiness Zone 5.
-Conservation status Not evaluated.
+(Stone & Whittemore 1997, Schaarschmidt 2002).

-The Shagbark Hickory is one of the most magnificent of eastern American broadleaved trees, and the source of the famous hickory wood for handles and barbecues, as well as its nuts.
-The differences between its varieties are rather small and technical, and var. australis makes as good a tree as any other.
-It is occasionally found in American collections, including one very fine umbrageous specimen at the Morris Arboretum (labelled Carya carolinae-septentrionalis), planted by John Morris some time between 1887 and 1915.
-This tree is over 30 m in height, dbh 92 cm.
-A seedling from it is growing at Wakehurst Place.
-The bark swirls in longitudinal plates and fissures, and is in itself a complete justification for planting this species, never mind its other fine qualities such as turning gold in autumn.
-Carya ovata (s.l.) is one of the more satisfactory hickories in maritime Europe, and should be planted more.
+Carya ovata var. australis is occasionally found in American collections, including one very fine umbrageous specimen at the Morris Arboretum, PA (labelled Carya carolinae-septentrionalis), planted by John Morris some time between 1887 and 1915.
+This tree was measured at 30 m × 92 cm (2009).
+A seedling from it is growing at Wakehurst and is the UK champion, measured at 5 m tall in 2018 (The Tree Register 2019).
+The bark of the parent swirls in longitudinal plates and fissures, and is in itself a complete justification for planting it, never mind its other fine qualities such as turning gold in autumn.